belastingdienst/opr-paas/docs/overview/core_concepts/capabilities.md

       capabilities:
         # Config for the argocd capability
         argocd:
-          # For every Paas with this capability enabled, the list generator in the
+          # For every Paas with this capability defined, the list generator in the
           # paas-argocd ApplicationSet should be extended
           applicationset: paas-argocd
           # Quotas can be set in the Paas, but for these quotas there are defaults to